gilch/hissp/README.md

 Arguments to ``quote`` after the first have no effect on compilation, but may be useful to macros and reader macros.
 Many literal types simply evaluate to themselves and so are unaffected by quoting.
-The exceptions are strings and tuples, which can represent identifiers and calls.
+The exceptions are strings and tuples, which can represent identifiers (or other raw Python expressions) and invocations, respectively.

 Quoting is important enough to have a special reader macro.
 `'foo` is the same as `(quote foo)`.

-The second special form is `lambda`
+The second special form is `lambda`.
-The first argument of a lambda is the pararmeters tuple.
+The first argument of a lambda form is the pararmeters tuple.
-Like calls, the `:` separates the single from the paired (if any).
+Like function calls, the `:` separates the single from the paired (if any).
 After the parameters tuple, the rest of the arguments are the function body.

 ```python